Solutions for Congested Corridors Program (SCCP)

 The Commission developed Comprehensive Multimodal Corridor Plan Guidelines to guide applicants about the statutory requirements for comprehensive corridor plans utilized by agencies needed to apply for SCCP funding.
 Visit the Comprehensive Multimodal Corridor Plan Guidelines page for more information.

-The Commission intends to program two years of funding in the 2022 Program in fiscal years 2023-24 and 2024-25.
+The Commission programmed two years of funding in the 2022 Program in fiscal years 2023-24 and 2024-25.

-The Commission intends to program two years of funding in the 2020 Program in fiscal years 2021-22 and 2022-23.
+The Commission programmed two years of funding in the 2020 Program in fiscal years 2021-22 and 2022-23.

 The last year of programming in the 2018 Program (fiscal year 2020-21) will be carried into the 2020 Program.